nikyan/AIHCND_C2_Starter/FDA_Submission_Template.md

 ### 4. Databases
  (For the below, include visualizations as they are useful and relevant)
  * NIH data: Data_Entry_2017.csv
- * PNG Images: X-ray images
-  112120 images and labels in csv file.
+The dataset consists of 112120 chest x-rays with disease labels acquired from 30000 patients.
+The labels in the dataset were created using Natural Language Processing by text-mining disease classifications from the associated radiological reports.
+The labels are expected to be >90% accurate and suitable for weakly-supervised learning.

  * Sample NIH data: sample_labels.csv
-   Sample data used for EDA.
+ Sample of the NIH data used for EDA.

 **Data Exploration**